mtrail/alphabot2-pi-zero/README.md

 sudo make install
 ```

-You could download the original sources (we have fixed versions in this repo thanks to Kay, so this is not needed)
+You could download the original sources (we have fixed versions in this repo thanks to Kay, so this is not needed)<br>
+They are in /home/pi/alphabot2-pi-zero/examples

 ```
 # cd